 Another check for squareness that I try to make myself do (I am normally quite impatient to get to the stitching) is hand stitch a rectangle (using a running stitch) the same fabric hole count as the design I am about to stitch.I do this running stitch rectangle in the area on the fabric where I plan to stitch the design.
 Then I use a metal carpenter’s square to check the squareness of the running stitch rectangle.

 If I find that the fabric is overly skewed I move on to another fabric piece.

 What size fabric to purchase

-You need to calculate design size and unused fabric around the worked design such as are you doing a turned hem, using a hoop as you work, are you framing your finished piece and need unused fabric around the worked design?
+You need to calculate design size and unused fabric around the worked design such taking into account: are you doing a turned hem, using a hoop or stretcher bars as you work, are you framing your finished piece or a pillow and need extra fabric around the worked design?

 Design size: the design count divided by fabric hole per inch count of the fabric.

 A design count such as 209 by 241 is the number of fabric holes you need to work the design.